bgdawes/dotfiles/linux_documentation/linux_notes.md

 - save both files in the same directory
 - remove security checks (in this case I replaced `b2sums=('a161641b7814f90f32b8ea103f7faa6b109487132bb2d9a07d6deae80f887548db8101a94a2a1ca90d9e971a133d4b0a616465c9d6dab46ccc804d8fd755e6f4')` with `b2sums=('SKIP')`) from the PKGBUILD file
 - update the PKGBUILD file with the current version
 - navigate to the directory that contain the files and run `makepkg -si`
+- after I did this the package was installed but did not open so I ran it in the terminal with `devede_ng &` (I noticed that it is run in the terminal under `devede_ng` by right-clicking the launcher), the terminal let me know that it needed some random python package `python-importlib-metadata` and after I installed this it worked!

 ---